Yuyu-Liu11037/project1/README.md

 They are both optimized by ```opt = geoopt.optim.RiemannianAdam(model.parameters(), lr=lr, weight_decay=wd)```.

 ## Results
 My results are recorded in results.md.
-You can see that Transformer encoder performs slightly better than Lorentz Transformer.